TechnicallyShaun/Homelab/README.md

 ✅ [Install Ubuntu Server](https://ubuntu.com/download/server)

 ### Docker
-On each of our machines that need it, Docker can be installed by running the following script:
+On each machine that needs it, Docker can be installed by running the following script:

 `source <(curl -s https://raw.githubusercontent.com/ssmithy/Homelab/main/InstallDocker.sh)`